Animal Communication: A Chemical Review

 Fig. 5.
 Chameleon expressing multiple skin colors (Ryan, 2016).

-Chameleons have long been known to change their skin color; however, unlike commonly believed, they do so to regulate their body temperature and communicate, not necessarily to camouflage (Smith et al., 2016).
+Chameleons have long been known to change their skin color; however, unlike commonly believed, they do so to regulate their body temperature and communicate, not necessarily to (Smith et al., 2016).
 Until 2015, it was believed that pigment molecules were solely responsible for a chameleon’s color; however, it was discovered that the spacing between nanocrystals in iridophore cells can be adjusted causing changes in the reflection of light, thereby inducing a change in color (Teyssier et al., 2015).
 This section of the paper will cover chameleon communication with a focus on the chemical foundations allowing for such changes in skin color.

 Chameleon Skin Anatomy